 Please feel free to contact us if you need more or cannot find something you are looking for, our pleasure to help.

-China Travel FAQ
+China Travel FAQs

-- How to get a visa?
+- How do I get my China visa?

 - What documents are needed for visiting China?
 1) All foreigners to China must have a valid passport and a China visa.
 Note that the passport should be valid for a minimum of 6 months after your visit to China and the visa should be approved before you enter China.
 The most common type of visa is single-entry visa which is usually valid for 3 months and allows a maximum stay of 30 days.